 1. Associate a virtual machine registered to the availability set to the load balancer.
-After the load balancer has been deployed, select the Resource groups icon on the upper part of the window.
+After the load balancer has been deployed, select Resource groups on the upper part of the window.

 - 2. Select the resource group to which the created load balancer belongs from the resource group list. - 3.
 The summary of the selected resource group is displayed.
 Select the created load balancer from the item list.